 Plato's father died when he was young, and his mother remarried her uncle, Pyrilampes, a Greek politician and ambassador to Persia.
 Plato is believed to have had two full brothers, one sister and a half brother, though it is not certain where he falls in the birth order.
 Often, members of Plato's family appeared in his dialogues.
 Historians believe this is an indication of Plato's pride in his family lineage.

 As a young man, Plato experienced two major events that set his course in life.
 One was meeting the great Greek philosopher Socrates.
-Socrates’ methods of dialogue and debate impressed Plato so much that he soon he became a close associate and dedicated his life to the question of virtue and the formation of a noble character.
-The other significant event was the Peloponnesian War between Athens and Sparta, in which Plato served for a brief time between 409 and 404 BCE.
+Socrates's methods of dialogue and debate impressed Plato so much that he soon he became a close associate and dedicated his life to the question of virtue and the formation of a noble character.
+The other significant event was the Peloponnesian War between Athens and Sparta, in which Plato served for a brief time between 409 and 404 B.C.
 The defeat of Athens ended its democracy, which the Spartans replaced with an oligarchy.
 Two of Plato's relatives, Charmides and Critias, were prominent figures in the new government, part of the notorious Thirty Tyrants whose brief rule severely reduced the rights of Athenian citizens.
-After the oligarchy was overthrown and democracy was restored, Plato briefly considered a career in politics, but the execution of Socrates in 399 BCE soured him on this idea and he turned to a life of study and philosophy.
+After the oligarchy was overthrown and democracy was restored, Plato briefly considered a career in politics, but the execution of Socrates in 399 B.C. soured him on this idea and he turned to a life of study and philosophy.

-In the third period, Socrates is relegated to a minor role and Plato takes a closer look at his own early metaphysical ideas.
+In the third, or late, period, Socrates is relegated to a minor role and Plato takes a closer look at his own early metaphysical ideas.
 He explores the role of art, including dance, music, drama and architecture, as well as ethics and morality.
 In his writings on the Theory of Forms, Plato suggests that the world of ideas is the only constant and that the perceived world through our senses is deceptive and changeable.

 In 367, Plato was invited by Dion, a friend and disciple, to be the personal tutor of his nephew, Dionysus II, the new ruler of Syracuse (Sicily).
 Dion believed that Dionysus showed promise as an ideal leader.
 Plato accepted, hoping the experience would produce a philosopher king.
 But Dionysius fell far short of expectations and suspected Dion, and later Plato, of conspiring against him.
 He had Dion exiled and Plato placed under "house arrest."
 Eventually, Plato returned to Athens and his Academy.
 One of his more promising students there was Aristotle, who would take his mentor's teachings in new directions.

-Plato’s final years were spent at the Academy and with his writing.
-The circumstances surrounding his death are clouded, thought it is fairly certain he died in Athens in 347 BCE, when he was in his early eighties.
-Some scholars suggest he died while attending a wedding, while others believe he died peacefully in his sleep.
-Plato’s impact on philosophy and the nature of humans has had a lasting impact far beyond his homeland of Greece.
+Plato's impact on philosophy and the nature of humans has had a lasting impact far beyond his homeland of Greece.
 His work covered a broad spectrum of interests and ideas: mathematics, science and nature, morals and political theory.
 His beliefs on the importance of mathematics in education have proven to be essential for understanding the entire universe.
 His work on the use of reason to develop a more fair and just society that is focused on the equality of individuals established the foundation for modern democracy.